Add a container service

 - Deploy an Orion Monitor container to every node in the cluster to track node status and metrics.

-- Deploy an Orion Aggregator container to a single node in the container environment to collect data from Orion Monitor containers.
+- Deploy an Orion Aggregator container to the master server to collect data from Orion Monitor containers in the cluster.
 The Orion Aggregator container reports its own status, plus status and metrics for each Orion Monitor container, to the Orion server every five minutes.

 - A CleanUp agent plug-in runs daily to clear all data, including images and environment variables, for containers reported as being deleted for over 7 days.